Anisakis: Prevention

 The best preventive measure for Anisiakis is to avoid eating raw or undercooked fish or squid.
 Another common prevention method is the thermal treatment of the fish or squid prior to consumption.
 The fish or squid should be cooked at >60 °C for >1 min or frozen whole at −20 °C for >24 h.

 Treatment

 For the worm, humans are a dead-end host.
 Anisakis and Pseudoterranova larvae cannot survive in humans, and eventually die.
 In some cases, the infection resolves with only symptomatic treatment.
-In other cases, however, infection can lead to small bowel obstruction, which may require surgery, although treatment with albendazole alone (avoiding surgery) has been reported to be successful.
-Intestinal perforation (an emergency) is also possible.
+In other cases, however, the infection can lead to small bowel obstruction, which may require surgery, although treatment with albendazole alone (avoiding surgery) has been reported to be successful.
+Intestinal perforation (an emergency) is a possible complication.